cyberbotics/webots-doc/guide/using-java.md

 environment variable.
 In order to include third-party jar files, you should define (or modify) this environment variable before running Webots (see the previous section in order to know how to set an environment variable).
-Under windows, the CLASSPATH looks like this,
+Under windows, the CLASSPATH looks like this:

 ```sh
 $ set CLASSPATH=C:\Program Files\java\jdk\bin;relative\mylib.jar